 Southland's Best Beaches

-Southland features many gorgeous coastal outlooks and excellent beaches for many kinds of recreational activities.
-This article suggests some of the best stops for you to make on your southern journey to truly experience the Southlands best beaches!
+Southland features many gorgeous coastal outlooks and excellent beaches for all kinds of recreational activities.
+Here are some of the best stops on your southern journey to experience Southland's best beaches!

-Steamer's Beach in Te Anau is a lakefront beach which is excellent for relaxing on or accessing the lake for kayaking, swimming or even activities like water skiing.
+Steamer's Beach in Te Anau is a lakefront beach that is excellent for relaxing on or accessing the lake for kayaking, swimming or even water skiing.

-Mitchell's Bay Beach in Riverton is a famous icecream stop, with a safe beach for swimming, body boarding and stand up paddle boarding (SUP).
+Mitchell's Bay in Riverton is a famous ice cream stop with a safe beach for swimming, body boarding and stand-up paddle boarding (SUP).

-Curio Bay in the Catlins is a locals favourite for swimming, not only with the family but also the rare Hectors Dolphins, and also features a prehistoric petrified forest.
+Curio Bay in the Catlins is a local's favourite for swimming, and it's not just the family who loves to swim here; the rare Hectors Dolphins also frequent this bay, and on top of that, it also features a prehistoric petrified forest.

-Southland's top beaches would have to include the gorgeous Taramea Bay in Riverton.
-With its golden sweeping shoreline and beautiful hot summer weather, its no wonder that this piece of southern coast is a local and tourist favourite.
-In Taramea Bay you can swim, surf, bask in the hot sun on a nice day and so much more!
+Southland's top beaches must include the gorgeous Taramea Bay in Riverton.
+With its sweeping golden shoreline and beautiful hot summer weather, it's no wonder this piece of the southern coast is a local and tourist favourite.
+In Taramea Bay, you can swim, surf, bask in the hot sun on a nice day, and so much more!

-Another would easily be Gemstone Beach in Orepuki.
-Gemstone beach, named for your chances of finding a semi-precious stone on the shore, is unique because it is known for its constant state of change from sand to stones with the storms and tides.
-This shoreline fact, combined with the great waves for surfing, make Gemstone Beach a must stop location for any traveler.
+Another great beach to visit is Gemstone Beach in Orepuki.
+Gemstone Beach, named for your chances of finding a semi-precious stone on the shore, is unique because it is known for its constant change from sand to rock with the storms and tides.
+This shoreline fact, combined with the great waves for surfing, makes Gemstone Beach a must-stop location for any traveller.

 Finally, no list could exclude the famous Oreti Beach in Invercargill.
-At 26 kilometres in length, Oreti is one of Southlands largest easy access coastlines.
-It is host to a Burt Munro Challenge, and is open to the public for swimming, surfing, kayaking and sand castle building.
-What makes this Southland's best beach is not just the ability to drive onto it but also the on-sand activities allowed such as horseriding and four-wheel driving.
-It is just outside a major city with all your traveller needs, and offers some gorgeous Southern coastal views.
+At 26 kilometres, Oreti is one of Southland's most extensive easy-access coastlines.
+It hosts the Burt Munro Challenge and is an excellent beach for swimming, surfing, kayaking and sandcastle building.
+What makes this one of Southland's best beaches is the ability to drive onto it and the on-sand activities such as horse riding and four-wheel driving.
+It is just a 15-minute drive from Invercargill, which has your traveller.
 Make Oreti Beach your first beach stop in Southland!